top of page

 3. Brain Pathway Examples

-To add some dynamism to this model, please consider two contrasting cases.
+To add some dynamism to the Brain Process Model, please consider two contrasting cases.
 The following cases are extreme examples to demonstrate the brain's different pathways. [v] Remember, the brain is incredibly dynamic, even in these extreme cases, the brain is still fully engaged, just more in certain functions than others.
 Next, I will describe each case.
 Immediately following, I will show each case with a highlighted pathway overlay.
 These pathway examples are simplistic.
 The actual path exhibits more feedback loops and interaction.

 1) The high emotion tag & low language case - Imagine being chased by a lion.
 You see the lion and you are in a dangerous situation.
 The next moment, you are running at full speed, probably the fastest you have ever run.
 You will not likely recall a decision to run.
 It just happened.
 See the model below, this is a shaded version of the earlier model, with the pathways highlighted.
 Your eyes provide sensory input.
 Immediately your sensory memory is activated and a high-intensity fear tag is placed on the sensory input. [vi] Immediately it is routed directly to your right hemisphere.
 It has no language, but it is fast.
 Immediately a signal is given to your legs to run.
 Your brain will also signal hormone production to enhance your body's physical reaction.
 Your brain, via the neurotransmitter tagging process, likely releases hormones to enhance your fear reaction physical performance.
 Hormones like adrenaline, endorphins, and cortisol will likely be released in a stressful situation.